Create a clutter free kitchen in just 10 minutes with these simple kitchen counter organization tips with creative kitchen counter storage ideas.

-A few well-selected things can add a lot of function to your kitchen without cluttering your countertop, easily integrating into your overall design.
-If you want my favorite kitchen picks you can visit my shop and Amazon store.
+As a minimalist, I’m passionate about blending design and function – especially with kitchen counter storage.
+A few well-selected things can add a lot of function to your kitchen without cluttering your countertop.
+They’ll easily integrate into your overall home decor.
+You can find my favorite kitchen picks in my shop and Amazon store.

-A knife block is convenient to keep on the counter.
-It not only keeps them all together safely, but makes them accessible.
-A magnetic knife stripe also works well and doesn’t consume counter space.
+- Knife Block – A knife block is convenient to keep on the counter and keeps them all together safely in addition to making them easily accessible.
+A magnetic knife stripe also works well.

 If it works for you, do it!